apecloud/kbcli/docs/user_docs/cli/kbcli_addon_upgrade.md

   # upgrade an addon with a specified version default index
   kbcli addon upgrade apecloud-mysql --version 0.7.0

+  # upgrade an addon with a specified version, default index and a different version of cluster chart
+  kbcli addon upgrade apecloud-mysql --version 0.7.0 --cluster-chart-version 0.7.1

   # non-inplace upgrade an addon with a specified version
   kbcli addon upgrade apecloud-mysql  --inplace=false --version 0.7.0